broeker/jumpsuit/src/pages/index.md

       heading: ''
 tertiary:
   content: >+
-    The barrier to entry into this new world is near zero.
-The future is bright whether you are a seasoned Drupal or WordPress developer, a custom Laravel or Rails developer, or an aspiring new developer who wants to start
+    The barrier to entry is near zero, and building the web has never been more fun.
+You don't need a college degree or an expensive bootcamp, only the drive to learn.
+The future is bright whether you are a seasoned Drupal or WordPress developer, a custom Laravel or Rails developer, or an aspiring new developer.

-    building the web.

-    My life-long fascination with the World Wide Web began in mid-1994.
-Armed with a fresh install of the Mosiac browser and a 14K internet connection, I pushed my first index.html file up to a univeristy-provided FTP server in mid-1994.
-I have been "viewing source" and slinging DIVs and configuring ODBC connections and helping make the the web work since that day forward.
-I am a better flier than you, because I fly more.
+    The Fundamentals of HTML and CSS

-  heading: Hello World
+  heading: 'Hello, world.'
 footnotes: >-
   \[^1]: Here is the footnote.